ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

         # Bail gracefully if we're using PyPy
         print "Couldn't import Image or numpy:", str(err)

-I'd be interested in seeing the following examples implemented using the same code format as above.
+I'd be interested in seeing the following examples implemented using the same code format as above (I've listed them as most-to-least interesting).
 I've not made these myself as I haven't tried any of them yet.
 If you want to put an example together, please send it through to me:

+* Copperhead
+* Theano
+* pure C implementation (this must produce exactly the same validation sum) for reference
+* pyOpenCL
-* pyMPI (which opens the dorr to more parallelisation in scientific environments)
+* pyMPI (which opens the door to more parallelisation in scientific environments)
 * Celery (which opens the door to more parallelisation in web-dev environments)
-* pyOpenCL
 * Hadoop and Map/Reduce with Python bindings
-* Theano
-* Copperhead
-* pure C implementation as a benchmark (this must produce exactly the same validation sum)
 * ctypes using C implementation so Python is the nice wrapper
+* Final versions of ShedSkin and Cython examples which go "as fast as possible"
+* Additional compiler flags that would make ShedSkin and Cython go faster (without changing correctness)